edaplayground/eda-playground/docs/privacy-policy.rst

 **How we use collected information**

-Victor EDA, Inc. may collect and use Users personal information for the following purposes:
+Doulos, Ltd. may collect and use Users personal information for the following purposes:

 * To improve customer service